janishutz/SimpleMediaUpscalerLite/README.md

 **Q: Why no worky on MacOS? / Can you port to MacOS?**

 A: MacOS cannot run some of the upscalers included by default so we cannot support it.
+If you find a way to run all upscalers on Mac, feel free to open a PR to add that functionality

 **Q: Upscaled XXX looks not as great as I want**